Appalachian State University

 About

-Part of the Division of Student Affairs, the CDC offers high-quality, affordable care to 68 children and has a current waitlist of more than 100 children/families.
-The expansion will increase the total number served and address needs that are not being met by the existing program.
+Part of the Division of Student Affairs, the CDC offers high-quality, affordable care to 68 children.
+At the time of the expansion's opening in fall 2022, the center had a waitlist of more than 200 children/families.

 Child Development Center construction